 Where do I begin learning languages with Doki apps?

-For both Doki and Doki Further iPad and iPhone language apps, you may choose the chapters in any order you'd like, as there is no correct order to follow.
+For both Doki and Doki Further iPad language apps, you may choose the chapters in any order you'd like, as there is no correct order to follow.

 In Doki, however, some chapters are easier or simpler than others.
 Group 1, the easy level, includes the Alphabet, Bank, Calendar, Clock and Supermarket chapters.
 Group 2, the medium level, includes the Directions, Greetings, Hotel, Restaurant and Shop chapters.
 Group 3, the more difficult level, includes the Hospital, Police and Travel Agency chapters.
 Therefore, you might want to approach Doki in this order.

 In Doki Further, Group 1, the easy level, includes Pack Your Bags, The Tourist and Diamonds, Ltd. Group 2, the medium level, includes Doki 2050, Doki BC and Rhumba Bar.
 Group 3, the more difficult level, includes Doki TV, Royal Hotel and SOS.

 Simply tap on an icon on the Main Menu to choose a Chapter.
 Within the Chapter, there are many lessons.
 These lessons must be done in the order they are presented.